BenjaminSchwenker/tbsw/INSTALL.md

 - . init_tbsw.sh

 All actuall work with tbsw is encapsulated in workspaces.
-The installation comes with a workspace template workspace.
+The installation comes with a template workspace.
+You can test the installation by entering the workspace folder and do:

+- . init_tbsw.sh
+- python tbsw_example.py

 The script init_tbsw.sh sets all needed environment variables needed for working with TBSW.

-- ./simulate.py -g steering-files/x0-sim/gear-misaligned.xml -x steering-files/x0-sim/simulation.xml -o mctest.slcio

-- ./calibrate.py -i mctest.slcio -x steering-files/x0-sim/ -c test

-- ./reco.py -i mctest.slcio -x steering-files/x0-sim/reco.xml -c test

-The first command creates a file mctest.slcio containing a number of events with tracks crossing a pixel telescope.
-The second command calibrates the telescope from data and creates a calibration tag 'test'.
-The thrid command uses the calibration tag 'test' to reconstruct all simulated events.
-The result is a root file in the folder root-files.
+The script tbsw_example.py shows how to work with TBSW using python scripting.

 Some more information on the usage of tbsw can be found in the README files.